Currently available for Linux

 Designed for privacy and speed.
 No cloud sync, no accounts.
 Just an SQLite file and an SSE broadcast.

-Claude Code / Cursor MCP Client
+Claude / Codex / Cursor MCP Client

 stdio